 There is no more obvious way to know that your home needs to be repainted.
 Usually, colder climates and snowy regions will cause the paint to peel, while if you’re living in a warmer or sunnier location, it’s probably going to crack.
 If you’re able to see the brick beneath or the wood is rotting, it’s definitely time to get your home repainted!

 Watch for the caulk

 The caulk between the wood or brick and the windows will be separating slowly, while warmer weather can turn the caulk brittle.
-Both are easy to notice and identify, so make sure you take care of your exterior painting as soon as possible,” said a home improvement expert / provider of Colorado Springs concrete.
+Both are easy to notice and identify, so make sure you take care of your exterior painting as soon as possible.

 Blistering is a paint imperfection that is caused by the development of bubbles on the surface of the paint – it can happen on both exterior and interior paint job.
 This is not necessarily a sign that your paint job is old but it should be replaced and the section – repainted completely.

 All of these will, unfortunately, reappear through the paint with time.
 If you start noticing them, it’s time to have your home repainted.
 To ensure that you don’t have to deal with them anymore, address the rust and mold before you apply the new coat of paint.